SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_6_dynamics.md

 ### B: Sensitive bacteria

-Sensitive bacteria are subject to two processes: (exponential) growth and density-dependent infection by phages.
+The rate of sensitive bacteria is subject to two processes: (exponential) growth and density-dependent infection by phages.

 1. Growth: $$r_max H''_{eDAR}$$.
 The bacterial growth is controlled by maximum growth rate $$r_max$$ that depends on the bacterial strain and the function $$H''_{eDAR}$$, a modified Hill Function. $$H''_{eDAR}$$ is also a function of eDAR and takes values between 1 (fully catabolic system) and 2 (fully anabolic system) (see [eDAR and switch](https://sergiocobolopez.github.io/Workshop_ESA/GoldSim_Models/Model_6_edar_switch.html) ).